ethanavatar/ApPhysics/README.md

 # ApPhysics

-A haskell library I use as a scratchpad for physics labs.
+A Haskell library I use as a scratchpad for physics labs.

+## Rationale

+Q: Why Haskell?

-Why haskell?
-Because I like pain.
+A: Because I like pain.

+Q: This seems like a lot of unnecessary work.

+A: It is.
+But I like formalizing and archiving my work.

 ## Contents